Aerilate/Neato-Repo/README.md

 ![Public Images](/screenshots/PublicImages.png)\
 &nbsp;

-Public images can be seen from any other account:
+Public images can be seen from any other account.
+Here, the logged-in user B can see user A's public images:

 ![Another Account](/screenshots/AnotherAccount.png)\
 &nbsp;